Where to Skate: Skateparks

 nycgovparks.org

 The first of the new public skateparks to appear in the mid 1990s.
 It opened about Labor Day 1996 and for a while was one of only two public parks in the city, along with Mullaly in the Bronx.
 The park was renovated in 2013, but subsequently redesigned and rebuilt.
-The street course section opened in autumn 2020, but as of August 2021, the separate concrete bowl was far from being completed.
+The street course section opened in autumn 2020, but took another couple years before the separate concrete bowl was completed.
+The park had been called the Riverside Skate Park since it first opened, but with the 2020 renovation, it was officially renamed in memory of skateboarder Andy Kessler, who was a major force behind the original creation of the park.

 In terms of the "three-tier" description of Riverside Park, the skatepark is on the lowest tier.
 It is immediately adjacent to the Henry Hudson Pkwy., but between the highway and the rest of the park rather than alongside the river.
 Enter the park at the stairs on Riverside Dr. at 108th St. and keep heading downward and toward the river.
 (Alternatively, enter at the 99th St. steps, then skate north and to the left.)
 The skate park is in the midst of a strip running from 101st St to 112th St. that includes basketball courts, beach volleyball courts and a softball diamond.